 We have successfully developed and both internally and externally validated a simple risk score for influenza A or B. It had very good overall accuracy (AUC 0.75 in both derivation and internal validation groups, and 0.73 in the external validation) and excellent calibration in the internal and external validation groups.
 While symptoms and severity of influenza may vary from year to year, by using data from 3 flu seasons the FluScoreVax risk score has the potential to be more generalizable.
 This is supported by the robust performance in 3 influenza seasons on a different continent 12 years later.

-The primary potential value of the FluScoreVax is to identify patients at low risk of influenza who do not require testing or treatment.
+The primary potential value of the FluScoreVax is to identify patients at low risk of influenza.
+These patients do not require testing or treatment, while patients in the moderate risk group could have a rapid test and those in the high risk group could either have a test or be treated empirically based on clinician judgment.
 However, use of diagnostic tests for influenza varies greatly between countries, and is influenced by availability, reimbursement, medical culture, whether use of anti-influenza drugs is routine, and patient expectations.24 For example, the usual practice in the United States is to test most or all patients presenting with ILI during flu season using a point-of-care test for influenza and to prescribe baloxavir or oseltamivir if positive.
 On the other hand, in countries such as the United Kingdom point of care testing for influenza is uncommon.
 Thus, this risk score may have the greatest utility in telehealth settings and in health systems where tests for influenza are widely used.

 A traditional medical practice is to perform a diagnostic test and then target treatment to the infection that is detected.
 While a meta-analysis found no evidence that oseltamivir provides a reduction in symptom duration for patients not infected with influenza,25 a recent pragmatic primary care trial of treatment of influenza-like illness (ILI) found a similar benefit among patients with and without influenza by PCR and that empiric therapy was cost-effective.5,26 The latter findings would support a strategy of empirically providing an anti-influenza drug to patients with influenza-like illness, especially if they are older or have more severe symptoms (groups that had a greater symptomatic benefit in that study).